 inner conflicts in you and/or the child.
 Attend them first before tackling mutual problems.

 personality subselves or "inner voices" and inner conflicts at an age-appropriate level.
 This

 Be alert for

 communication-need conflicts, (e.g. I need action, and you need to vent) and resolve them after any

 internal conflicts.
 Suggestion - teach the child what

 communication-needs and need-conflicts are, and how to resolve them.

-R(espect)-messages, and how to evaluate and describe them.
+R(espect)-messages and how to evaluate and describe them.
 Premise:

-respect must be earned,so disrespect in a
+Once respect is lost, it must be earned,so disrespect in a

 child is often the adults' fault.